aerogear/aerogear-js-cookbook/push-api-unifiedpush-example/README.md

-Chrome Push API with AeroGear Unified Push Example
+Push API with AeroGear Unified Push Example
 ==================================================

+The Push API enables sending of a push message to a webapp via a push service.
+For more information about Push API read official draft: https://www.w3.org/TR/push-api/

 This sample is based on two articles from Google: